First days in Berlin: Accommodation, support services and practical tips

 Support in everyday life: Tandem projects and counseling services

 In tandem projects, people with and without a background of immigration meet as partners.
 The tandem partnerships support refugees in their everyday lives – whether through helping with visits to government authorities, joint leisure activities or simply through having regular contact.
-Other offers of support and advice and possibilities for discussion and exchange are available as well.
+Other services for support, advice and making contact are also available.

 Further information